 - 8. INDEPENDENT CONTRACTOR STATUS.
 The service(s) to be rendered under this Contract are those of an independent contractor.
 Although the County reserves the right to determine (and modify) the delivery schedule for the Work to be performed and to evaluate the quality of the completed performance, County cannot and will not control the means or manner of Contractor's performance.
 Contractor is responsible for determining the appropriate means and manner of performing the Work.
 Contractor is not to be considered an agent or employee of County for any purpose, including, but not limited to: (A) The Contractor will be solely responsible for payment of any Federal or State taxes required as a result of this Contract; and (B) This Contract is not intended to entitle the Contractor to any benefits generally granted to County employees, including, but not limited to, vacation, holiday and sick leave, other leaves with pay, tenure, medical and dental coverage, life and disability insurance, overtime, Social Security, Workers' Compensation, unemployment compensation, or retirement benefits. - 9.
 INSURANCE.
-Contractor shall secure at its own expense and keep in effect during the term of the performance under this Contract the insurance required and minimum coverage indicated below.
-The insurance requirement outlined below do not in any way limit the amount of scope of liability of Contractor under this Contract.
+Contractor shall secure at its own expense and keep in effect during the term of the performance under this Contract the insurance required, and minimum coverage indicated below.
+The insurance requirement outlined below does not in any way limit the amount of scope of liability of Contractor under this Contract.
 Contractor shall provide proof of said insurance and name the County as an additional insured on all required liability policies.
-Proof of insurance and notice of any material change should be submitted to the following address: Housing and Community Development Division, 2051 Kaen Road, Suite 238, Oregon City, OR 97045 or emailed to HousingServices@clackamas.us
+Proof of insurance and notice of any material change should be submitted to the following address: HousingServices@clackamas.us.

 Required - Workers Compensation: Contractor shall comply with the statutory workers' compensation requirements in ORS 656.017, unless exempt under ORS 656.027 or 656.126.

-Required -General Liability: combined single limit, or the equivalent, of not less than \$1,000,000 per occurrence, with an annual aggregate limit of \$2,000,000 for Bodily Injury and Property Damage.
+Required - Commercial General Liability: combined single limit, or the equivalent, of not less than \$1,000,000 per occurrence, with an annual aggregate limit of \$2,000,000 for Bodily Injury and Property Damage.

-Required - Professional Liability: combined single limit, or the equivalent, of not less than \$250,000 per claim, with an annual aggregate limit of \$250,000 for damages caused by error, omission or negligent acts.
+Required - Professional Liability: combined single limit, or the equivalent, of not less than \$1,000,000 per claim, with an annual aggregate limit of \$2,000,000 for damages caused by error, omission, or negligent acts.